tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 }
 ```

+The `fields` array is empty for now, but this is where we can add additional metadata to edit in a [_Settings Modal_](/guides/general/inline-blocks/settings-modal).
+We will cover this in a few steps.

 Restart the dev server and click on the hero block.
-You should be able to add numerous hero blocks by hitting the 'plus' icon.
+You should see some new _Blocks Controls_ UI.
+Try to add new hero blocks by hitting the 'plus' icon!

 ![hero block](/img/inline-editing-guide/step8-hero-block.png)

 Even though we got this working, there's a few things to adjust.
-See how the controls bleed off the page?
+See how the **controls bleed off the page**?
 Let's fix that next.

-> **Tip:** You can control the orientation of the 'Add Block' icons by setting `direction: 'vertical' | 'horizontal'` as a prop on `InlineBlocks`

 <!-- - Note margin collapse bug? -->